chuckkeeton/gravpy/README.md

 # Supported Models
 ## Fully Implemented:
 * Alpha = 1 (Singular Isothermal Ellipsoid)
+* Alpha = -1 (Plummer Model)

 ## Models that are not fully functional in this version:
-* Alpha = -1 (Plummer Model)

-## Not yet Implemented:
 * General Alpha case
 * NFW

+## Not yet Implemented:
+* Truncated Models

 # Dependencies:
 Make sure to install these libraries before running!